Strategies for transformation.

 Change is a constant.

 Established programmes require ongoing check-up through the lenses of change.
-Having acted as a change agent throughout my working life and being comfortable with it, I value working with people on change: with teams, individuals, the organisation.
+Having acted as a change agent throughout my working life and being comfortable with it, I value working with people on change.
 Resistance will always play a role, concealed or openly.
 I value the challenge of working with resistance, to use it constructively and even turn it into a ‘force for good’.

 "Watch your thoughts; they become words.
 Watch your language; it becomes actions.
 Watch your actions; they become habit.
 Watch your habits; they become character.
 Watch your character; it becomes your destination."

-One cannot underestimate the importance of having the right story, for oneself, for one’s organisation and thus all stakeholders.
-The right story is the one that is truly authentic, that is in synch with ones values and deep beliefs.
+One cannot underestimate the importance of having the right story, for oneself, for one’s organisation, and thus all stakeholders.
+The right story is in synch with ones values and deep beliefs.
 Those are the stories that last.

 Let’s create the true authentic stories that you feel proud of and believe in.

-We work on stories conceived within the context of the changing world and that explore which role you play in this dynamic.
+We work on stories conceived within the context of the changing world and the role you (chose to) play in this dynamic.

 We need stories that connect people across literal and virtual borders, that describe a prosperous future and have a long time perspective.

-Different story development methods bring stories to live.
-In the tradition of Joseph Campbell and in accordance with Jonah Sachs’ Story Wars we define who we are, the role we chose and describe characteristics of the roles.
+In the tradition of Joseph Campbell and in accordance with Jonah Sachs’ Story Wars, we define who we are, the role we chose and describe characteristics of the roles.
 We determine the true heroes among our stakeholders.

 SPEAKING & FACILITATION